Phi Chi Theta: Symbols

-Phi Chi Theta's motto is May the candle of knowledge guide our ship to achievement.
-Its colors are lilac and gold.
+Phi Chi Theta's motto is "May the candle of knowledge guide our ship to achievement".
+Its colors are purple and gold.
+Purpose, means purple, the royal color.
+It is made with a mixture of red, for courage and blue for loyalty.
+Gold is the color yellow.
+It symbolizes light and the sun, suggesting golden opportunities.
 Its flower is the iris.
 Its publication is The Iris.

 Membership

 Phi Chi Theta's initiated membership includes three classes: collegiate, alumni, and life members.

 A collegiate member is an initiated member working towards an undergraduate bachelor's degree or a graduate student who is studying Economics or Business.
 In the past couple of years, select chapters such as New York Beta and Alpha Omega have also accepted undergraduate students who are studying Computer Science, Engineering, or HR Management.
 This has diversified the professional experiences and skills that members bring to their respective chapters.
 Every pledge in a Collegiate Chapter has to go through a pledging period that can range anywhere from one month to one year.
 Every pledge receives a Pledge Pin at the beginning of pledging, and it will be returned to the chapter at the end of the pledging period.
 Pledges need to pass a Pledge Test on materials in the official Pledge Manual to become an official member.

 An Alumna or Alumnus (colloquially an "Alum") is an initiated member who has received a Bachelor's degree, or a Collegiate Member who is not currently studying in school.
 A Life Member is an Alumni Member who has obtained a Life Membership in the Fraternity.

 In addition, the fraternity awards honorary memberships.